Microstructure evolution and tensile behaviour of a cold rolled 8 wt\% Mn medium manganese steel: Experimental

 \section{Experimental}

 In order to minimise cost due to microalloying, a carbide optimisation study was first conducted.
-Three steels with nominal compositions of Fe-8.3Mn-3.8Al-1.8Si-0.5C-0.05Sn-(0, 0.04, 0.06)V in mass percent were arc melted from pure elements to produce a 400 g ingot with dimensions of 60 $\times$ 23 $\times$ 23 mm.
-The chosen composition was based on a previous alloy developed by Lee and DeCooman \cite{Lee2015c}.
+Three steels with different V content were arc melted from pure elements to produce a 400 g ingot with dimensions of 60 $\times$ 23 $\times$ 23 mm.
+The nominal composition of Fe-8.3Mn-3.8Al-1.8Si-0.5C-0.05Sn-(0, 0.04, 0.06)V in mass percent was based on a previous alloy developed by Lee and DeCooman \cite{Lee2015c}.
 The ingot was sectioned into 4 bars measuring 60 $\times$ 10 $\times$ 10 mm.
 The bars were quartz encapsulated in low pressure Ar and homogenised at 1250 \degree C for 24 h before quenching in water.
 Each bar was reheated to 1000 \degree C for 30 min prior to hot rolling.
 Thermomechanical processing was conducted in 5 passes with decreasing reductions from 1000 \degree C to 850 \degree C with a total reduction of approximately 85\%.
 The hot rolled strips were quenched immediately after the final pass.
 After hot rolling, the strips were intercritically annealed at 750 \degree C for 5 min before being allowed to air cool.
 The 0.06V steel was subsequently cold rolled to 10\% and 20\% reduction.

 Tensile samples with gauge dimensions of 19 $\times$ 1.5 $\times$ 1 mm were machined \textit{via} Electric Discharge Machining (EDM) from the rolled strips such that the rolling direction was parallel to the tensile direction.
 Tensile testing was conducted at a nominal strain rate of $10^{-3}$ s$^{-1}$ with an extensometer which was removed at 10\% engineering strain.
+An extensometer was used to accurately measure the Young's modulus and early yielding behaviour but had to be removed at 10\% engineering strain to prevent over-extension of the extensometer.

 Secondary Electron Microscopy (SEM), Electron Backscatter Diffraction (EBSD) and Energy Dispersive Spectroscopy (EDS) were conducted on a Zeiss Sigma FE-SEM equipped with a Bruker EBSD detector and Bruker XFlash 6160 EDS detector.
 Transmission Electron Microscopy (TEM) was conducted on a JEOL JEM-F200 operated at an accelerating voltage of 200 kV.
 Phase and orientation mapping was carried out using the NanoMEGAS ASTAR system, which uses Precession Electron Diffraction (PED) to capture EBSD-like maps in the TEM.
 PED patterns were collected with a precession angle of 0.7\degree, a precession frequency of 100 Hz and a step size of 2.5 nm.
 The TEM was operated with a spot size of 7 and a 10 \textmu m condenser aperture producing a beam size of minimal diameter ($<$2 nm FWHM).